tokafish/pigpiox/README.md

 # Usage

 Adding pigpiox as a dependency to your system will automatically launch the pigpio daemon and open a socket to communicate with it.
-To interact with pigpiod, Pigpiox provides various modules exposing different areas of functionality:
+To interact with pigpiod, Pigpiox provides various modules exposing different areas of functionality.

+All documentation available on [hexdocs](https://hexdocs.pm/pigpiox/).

 ## GPIO